grunskis/sandbox/gameoflife/readme.markdown

 Rules of he game & history in [wikipedia](http://en.wikipedia.org/wiki/Conway's_Game_of_Life)...

+## How to play

+1. Enter fullscreen mode using F11
+2. Draw initial state of life
+3. Press "start" and enjoy!

-Tested only in Google Chrome!
+P.S Tested only in Google Chrome!